IBM-Bluemix-Docs/compare-and-comply/html_convert.md

 ```
 {: screen}

-If you specify `-H 'Content-Type: text/html'`, the service returns only the contents of the `"html"` field from the previous output example:
+If you specify `-H "Accept: text/html"`, the service returns only the contents of the `"html"` field from the previous output example:

 ```
 <?xml version='1.0' encoding='UTF-8' standalone='yes'?><html>...</html>